theo-armour/maps-2021/sandbox/globe-us-county-indemnity/README.md

 This is a first pass at displaying the data.
 Further revisions might add more data

+* Legends and colors developed in more detail
+* Rainfall or other weather difference with moving average is indicated
+* Continue investigation into data sources
 * Current year color indicates the difference with a moving averages of the data
-* Rainfall or other weather difference with moving average is indicated
 * Crop types and acres of crop areas are indicated
-* Legends and colors developed in more detail
-* Popups display statistics such as average and total indemnity for the entire rand and or decade
+* Popups display statistics such as average and total indemnity for the entire period and or decade
-* Data from more recent years is added
 * Data for all states and territories is added
 * Data is grabbed at load time from original sources
 * Entire graphic design and user experience is ameliorated

 ## Issues

+* 2021-07-21 ~ menu width has issues on tablets?

 ## Links of Interest